Skip to content

 Endorsements

-Clubs may take positions on candidate races and ballot measures independently of the SDCDP, in accordance with their bylaws.
+Clubs may take positions on candidate races and ballot measures, in accordance with their bylaws.
 While the power to endorse candidates can greatly strengthen a club’s influence, it should be used with discretion.
 A vigorous, thoughtful, and democratic process should be used for making endorsements by the club membership.

-Chartered clubs invite all prospective Democratic candidates at least 5 business days prior to the meeting and provide details on the club’s process.
+Clubs invite all prospective candidates and provide details on the club’s process.

 Successive votes in races with multiple candidates, so that if no candidate receives the required percentage for endorsement, further rounds are taken deleting the candidate receiving the least number of votes and those receiving no votes on the previous round.